sofyiq/aternos-telegram-bot/README.md

 # Access your Aternos server from Telegram Bot
-> Note: this will never work on cloud
+> Note: this will never work on cloud-based apps like heroku or repl.it

 ## Make a Telegram Bot
 1. Create your own telegram bot on https://telegram.me/BotFather